slidict/coelacanth/README.md

   thumbnail for downstream processing.
 - Configuration is environment-aware: set `RAILS_ENV`/`RACK_ENV` or use Rails' built-in environment handling when the gem is used inside a Rails project.

+#### Morphological analyzer tuning

+The terms returned in `body_morphemes` can be tuned per deployment by configuring the optional `morphology` section:

+- `morphology.latin_joiners` — An array of characters that should be treated as connectors between Latin tokens.
+The default value includes a comma so numbers such as `7,000` stay intact instead of being split into separate terms.
+- `morphology.japanese_hiragana_suffixes` — A whitelist of Hiragana tokens that are allowed to extend Kanji sequences.
+By default we keep common nominal suffixes such as `ら`, `の`, and the trailing `え` in `訴え` while preventing particles like `に` from merging with the preceding noun.
+Provide your own list or set the value to `null`/`~` to allow any Hiragana suffix.
+- `morphology.japanese_category_breaks` — An array of transitions (e.g., `katakana_to_kanji`) that should stop Japanese token
+  sequences.
+This is useful when you want Katakana loanwords such as `タワマン` to stand alone instead of being merged with the Kanji terms that follow them.

 Representative images are downloaded into a temporary directory using the built-in HTTP client.
 The extractor returns both the resolved URL and the local file path via `extraction[:eyecatch_image]`.
 Remember to move or delete the file once you have